termon/DotNetTemplate/README.md

     ```Alert("The User Was Registered Successfully", AlertType.info);```

-2. A ClaimsPrincipal authentication extension method
+2. ClaimsPrincipal authentication extension methods can be used in a Controller/View
     * ```User.GetSignedInUserId()``` - returns Id of current logged in user or 0 if not logged in
+    * `User.HasOneOfRoles("...")` - accepts a comma separated string of roles and returns a boolean (true if current user has one of these roles, otherwise false).

-3. Two custom TagHelpers are included that provide
+3. Custom TagHelpers are included that provide

     a.
 Authentication and authorisation Tags